 or by credit card via PayPal.
 Detail images may be included at no additional

-cost but should only be provided when necessary to reveal accurate understanding of the artwork.
-Beyond this nominal fee, the requirements spelled out here, and providing print-quality digital images of selected works, there are NO hidden costs or obligations associated with participation, and NO obligation to purchase additional copies.
+cost but should only be provided when absolutely necessary to reveal accurate understanding of the artwork.
+Beyond this nominal fee, the requirements spelled out here, and providing print-quality digital images of selected works, there are NO hidden costs or obligations associated with participation, and NO obligation to purchase copies of the printed publication.

 What is my fee used for?

-Manifest is a 501(c)(3) non-profit charitable organization operating by artists, for artists, with no reserve or endowment.
-All proceeds from entry fees fund project-related expenses, including design and printing of the publication.
+Manifest is a 501(c)(3) non-profit charitable organization now in its second decade, operated mostly by artists, for artists, with no reserve or endowment.
+All proceeds from entry fees fund project-related expenses, including design, printing, and distribution of the publication.

 How many works can or should I submit?

 The average number of works submitted to typical Manifest calls is 3.
-Some artists like to submit several more, especially if they have a couple different bodies of work which they'd like our jury to consider, or if they have a suite of works that are interrelated.
-While we have absolutely no minimum number required (other than one), nor do we give an advantage to those who submit more, it is helpful to have a few options to select from.
-Our jury often gains insight into one work by seeing it in context with a few others by the same artist.
-And we do routinely accept pairs or sets of work by artists once they are determined to be a finalist.
-It is also worth noting that our book projects like the INDA, INPHA, and INPA are not limited by size of work nor gallery space, so we are able to more easily include, on average, more works by one artist if justified by our jury scores.
+Often artists will submit several more, especially if they have a couple different bodies of work which they'd like our jury to consider, or if they have a series of works that are interrelated.
+While we have absolutely no minimum number required (other than one), nor do we give an advantage to those who submit more, it is helpful to have a number of options to select from.
+Our jury often gains insight into one work by seeing it in context with others along the same lines or in the same series.
+Also, we routinely accept pairs or sets of many works by an artist once they are determined to be a finalist.
+It is also worth noting that our book projects like the INDA, INPHA, and INPA are not limited by size of work nor gallery space, so we are able to more easily include, on average, more works per artist if justified by our jury scores.

-First, Second, and Third Place awards for works of drawing will be decided by the
+First, Second, and Third Place awards for works of painting will be decided by the

 jury committee.
 Each award winner will have a brief artist's statement